Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Star_and_Snowflake_Modeling.md

 Now we will see some general principles you need to consider when designing a data model for a star schema.

-1. Select a business process as the basis for what you want to model (sales, supply chain logistics, etc).
+1. Select a business process as the basis for what you want to model (sales, supply chain logistics, etc.).
 2. Choose the granularity, which is the level of detail that you need to capture.
 Are you interested in coarse-grained or fine-grained data?
 Do you want annual regional sales numbers or, maybe you want to drill down into monthly sales performance by salesperson?
 3. Identify the dimensions.
 Try to gather as much information as possible about the business process.
 For example, if you want to model sales by product, you may want to identify the product make, model, color, and size.
 4. Identify the facts, these are the measures you want to capture in the business process.
 For example, if you want to model sales by product, you may want to identify the sales amount and date.